ANANTHUPADHYA/apparelShopping/README.md

 The items can be removed from the cart and also the order can be cancelled.

-#Google Firebase integration
+### Google Firebase integration

 I am using google firebase cloud for database, storage and authentication

-Firestore Database :- I am using the firestore database to store the User details, Item list, Category list, Item details
+<b>Firestore Database</b>:- I am using the firestore database to store the User details, Item list, Category list, Item details

-Storage:-  I am storing item images in the google firebase storage.
+<b>Storage</b>:-  I am storing item images in the google firebase storage.

-Authentication :- I am using google firebase authentication to authenticate the user.
+<b>Authentication</b>:- I am using google firebase authentication to authenticate the user.